 Property and Equipment-Property and equipment are recorded at cost and are depreciated over their estimated useful lives using the straight-line method.
 Expenditures for maintenance and repairs are expensed as incurred.
-Typically, estimated useful lives range from three to ten years for equipment, furniture and fixtures.
+Typically, estimated useful lives range from ten to forty-five years for buildings, three to ten years for furniture and fixtures and three to twelve years for computer systems and equipment.
 Leasehold improvements are amortized on a straight-line basis over the shorter of their estimated useful lives or the remaining terms of the underlying lease agreement.

-Long-lived Assets-Long-lived assets to be held and used are reviewed for impairment whenever events or circumstances indicate that the assets may be impaired.
+Long-lived Assets-Long-lived assets to be held and used are reviewed for impairment whenever events or circumstances indicate that the assets may not be recoverable.
+The carrying amount of an asset to be held and used is not recoverable if it exceeds the sum of the undiscounted cash flows expected from the use and eventual disposition of the asset.
 For assets to be held and used, impairment losses are recognized based upon the excess of the asset's carrying amount over the fair value of the asset.
 For long-lived assets to be disposed, impairment losses are recognized at the lower of the carrying amount or fair value less cost to sell.